Childhood Trauma Test

 Questionnaire for Assessing Adverse Childhood Experiences, ACE-10 Test

+This brief self-report measure screens for exposure to common adverse experiences during childhood.
+Based on the landmark research of Vincent J. Felitti and Robert F. Anda, the Childhood Trauma Test uses a structured yes/no format to assess retrospectively reported adversities — including abuse, neglect, and household dysfunction — that occurred before the age of 18.
 It consists of 10 items and typically requires about 2 minutes to complete.
-Items are answered in a yes/no format and assess retrospectively reported adversities such as abuse, neglect, and household dysfunction.
-The instrument is commonly used in clinical and research settings as a structured indicator of cumulative childhood stressors, with results interpreted in context rather than as a standalone diagnosis.
+The instrument is widely used in clinical and research settings as a structured indicator of cumulative childhood stressors, with results interpreted in context rather than as a standalone diagnosis.

 Author: Robert F. Anda, Vincent J. Felitti